Bert Vogelstein

 Bert Vogelstein (born 1949) is director of the Ludwig Center, Clayton Professor of Oncology and Pathology and a Howard Hughes Medical Institute investigator at The Johns Hopkins Medical School and Sidney Kimmel Comprehensive Cancer Center.
+Vogelstein is also the co-director of the Ludwig Center at Johns Hopkins.
 A pioneer in the field of cancer genomics, his studies on colorectal cancers revealed that they result from the sequential accumulation of mutations in oncogenes and tumor suppressor genes.
 These studies now form the paradigm for modern cancer research and provided the basis for the notion of the somatic evolution of cancer.

 Research

 In the 1980s, Vogelstein developed new experimental approaches to study human tumors.
 His studies of various stages of colorectal cancers led him to propose a specific model for human tumorigenesis in 1988.
 In particular, he suggested that "cancer is caused by sequential mutations of specific oncogenes and tumor suppressor genes".